JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 - Could you give me several seconds to think about it?
 - Many dialysis patients are elderly.
   - Studying gerontology will help me better understand their specific needs.
-- I've done some research on Sellersville, and I like its peaceful atmosphere and beautiful surroundings.
 - It seems like a wonderful place to live and work.

 - To give you an example of my experiences at my current job,